-The TOZO T12 are adequate for neutral sound.
+The TOZO T12 are alright for neutral sound.
 They have an overemphasized bass that creates a fair bit of boominess, but their amazingly well-reproduced mids prevent vocals and lead instruments from sounding overly muddy or cluttered.
 Their treble accuracy is satisfactory, though some listeners may experience a bit of harshness.
 Unfortunately, they don't have a companion app with EQ presets to personalize your listening experience.
 Like most in-ears, they provide a very closed-off, narrow soundstage.

-The TOZO T12 are good for commuters and travelers.
-They’re small enough to be easily tossed into your pocket or a bag and an excellent job of blocking out chatter from fellow commuters.
+The TOZO T12 are good for commute and travel.
+They’re small enough to be easily tossed into your pocket or a bag and do an excellent job of blocking out chatter from fellow commuters.
 That said, the rumble of bus and train engines may disturb your listening experience on the way home.
 They also don’t have an especially long continuous battery life, so if you’ve used most of their charge at work, you may have to put them back in their case.
 It's possible to listen to one bud at a time while the other recharges.

 The TOZO T12 are alright for office use.
-They do an outstanding job of blocking out the chatter of fellow coworkers and the high-pitched hum of a noisy AC unit, so you can stay focused on your work.
+They do an outstanding job of blocking out the chatter of coworkers and the high-pitched hum of a noisy AC unit, meaning you can stay focused on your work.
 They also barely leak any audio, so even if you’re the type to blast your music at high volumes, you won’t disturb people nearby, even in a quiet workplace.
 Unfortunately, their 5.3-hour battery life won’t last you the day without a stint in their charging case.
 Meanwhile, their deep in-ear fit may become a little fatiguing during longer listening sessions.

 The TOZO T12 can connect to Bluetooth-enabled PCs, but their audio latency is a little too high for them to be well-suited for wireless gaming.
 They also aren’t compatible with PS4 and Xbox One consoles.

 The TOZO T12 are passable for phone calls.
-While your voice should sound somewhat natural over the line, it’s also perceived as being thin and muffled.
-Their integrated mic also does a middling job of isolating speech from background noise, so people may have a hard time understanding you if you call from a noisy or crowded environment.
-Thankfully, you should hear people talking to you more clearly as these in-ears do a good job of passively isolating you from background noise.
+While your voice should sound somewhat natural over the line, it’s perceived as being thin and muffled.
+Their integrated mic also does a mediocre job of isolating speech from background noise, so people may have a hard time understanding you if you call from a noisy or crowded environment.
+Thankfully, you should hear people talking to you more clearly as these in-ears do a very good job of passively isolating you from background noise.

 The TOZO T12 are decently comfortable.
 They enter the ear canal pretty deeply but come with a wide assortment of ear tips, which should help you find a suitable fit.
 Thanks to their touch-sensitive controls, you won’t need to exert nearly as much force to make an input compared to the TOZO T10 Truly Wireless’ stiff physical buttons.
 Combined with their plusher tips, the T12 are less tiring to wear during long listening sessions.